The fear of failure is one of the most common fears around. Bottom line – it prevents lots of us from doing the things that we really want to do.

-We don’t take part in courses or programs which we might enjoy because we don’t think we’re good enough or believe we will fail the exams at the end.
+Courses or programs are passed over which we might enjoy because we don’t think we’re good enough or believe we will fail the exams at the end.

 We don’t join our friends at the gym or running a marathon in case we aren’t as fast or as good as the other people around us.

 Fear of failing stems mainly from a lack of self-esteem and self-confidence.
 If we don’t believe we can do something, we are much less likely to try it.
 This comes down to not feeling like we are good enough to do certain things.

 Low self-esteem often begins during puberty and adolescence.
 Children are bullied at school by their peers, at home by their siblings and sometimes by adults in their lives too.
 At a crucial time during development when self-confidence tends to be at its lowest point anyway, it doesn’t take much to knock a child’s self-esteem for a long time.

 A fear of failure can also come from previous failures.
 If you’ve tried to lose weight several times and always seem to give up or struggle and put weight back on, you will be less inclined to try it a further time.

 This is why we often hear and say phrases such as:

 ‘It never works.’